AshiswhoIam/WebDevPersonal/README.md

 Stuff to do:

 Lets fix ui stuff first real quick, then do the backend for login.
 Then integrate

-First off need to fix the img landing page section 4,

-Then fix academics, section 1 wording, section 2 api ai implementation, wordings, and links at end       wording
+Then fix,  section 2 api ai implementation, wordings,

 After for Capstone fix wordings in every section + vid